General info Last updated: 2026-03-21

 4. A webpage will open in your web browser.
 If Chrome is not your default browser, copy and paste the URL into Chrome.

-5. This session provides live transcription, machine translation, automatic glossary lookup, and highlighting of numbers and names.
+7. Start the session.
+You will get live transcription, machine translation, automatic glossary lookup, and highlighting of numbers and names.

 InterpretBankASR Cloud: share a running session with other interpreters